SashG91/Rapid-Typing/README.md

 | real computer: Macbook Pro     | Chrome      | iOs        | 1400 x 766       |
 | real tablet: iPad 11 Pro       | Chrome      | iOs        | 1024 x 1366      |

-### Testing User Stories form User Experience section
+### Testing User Stories from User Experience section

 ### New visitor
-1. I want to find out more about Tianjin Cycle Meet and whether the routes/structure work for me and would like to speak to someone.
+1. I want to understand how the game works and have a few attempts to check my ability.
-  -

 ### Returning visitor
-2. I want to see if the new routes have been announced, speak to an organizer and sign up for the next ride.
+2. I want to see if the new words have been added and try improve on my previous scores.
-  -

-### Frequent visitor
-3. I want to sign up for another cycle meet, check the new routes and speak to someone.
-  -

 ### Manual Testing
 - You can view manual testing results [here](https://docs.google.com/spreadsheets/d/1_lIjU79irAh2A_BxTXAEjpxL3J0hhV_Q/edit?usp=sharing&ouid=116957584173833035665&rtpof=true&sd=true)